Offline Meta Learning of Exploration: Environments Description

 where $x_t$ is the current 2D location.
 Action space is 2-dimensional and bounded: $\left[-0.1, 0.1\right]^2$. \\ We set the horizon to $60$ and aggregate $k=2$ consecutive episodes to form a trajectory of length $120$.

-\paragraph{MuJoCo:} For both MuJoCo domains, the horizon is set to $H=200$ and we consider $k=2$ episodes. \begin{enumerate} \item \textbf{Half-Cheetah-Vel:} In this environment, a half-cheetah agent must run at a fixed target velocity.
+\paragraph{MuJoCo:} \begin{enumerate} \item \textbf{Half-Cheetah-Vel:} In this environment, a half-cheetah agent must run at a fixed target velocity.
 Following recent works in meta-RL \citep{finn2017model, rakelly2019efficient, zintgraf2020varibad}, we consider velocities drawn uniformly between $0.0$ and $3.0$.
 The reward in this environment is given by

-where $v_t$ is the current velocity, and $a_t$ is the current action. \item \textbf{Ant-Semi-circle:} In this environment, an ant needs to navigate to an unknown goal, randomly chosen on a semi-circle, similarly to the Semi-circle task above.
+where $v_t$ is the current velocity, and $a_t$ is the current action.
+The horizon is set to $200$ and we aggregate $k=2$ consecutive episodes. \item \textbf{Ant-Semi-circle:} In this environment, an ant needs to navigate to an unknown goal, randomly chosen on a semi-circle, similarly to the Semi-circle task above.

 When collecting data for this domain, we found that the standard SAC algorithm \citep{haarnoja2018soft} was not able to solve the task effectively due to the sparse reward (which is described later), and did not produce trajectories that reached the goal.
 We thus modified the reward \textbf{only during data collection} to be dense, and inversely proportional to the distance from the goal,